Minnowo/immy/README.md

 ## A Simple Image Viewer

 Doko is a simple, keyboard focused image viewer for Linux*.
-The GUI is powered by [Raylib](https://github.com/raysan5/raylib) which provides a minimal and fast interface.
+Built using [Raylib](https://github.com/raysan5/raylib), it has a minimal and fast interface, and supports most common image formats.
+Doko can optionally call ImageMagick and FFmpeg to support many more image formats.

 It mainly targets Linux but can be cross compiled for Windows as well.